Lucas-TY/Butterfly/lab-3/scrapeAndStore/README.md

 # PART 1
 ## Scrape the data and store in the database

+This part is independent with rails part, We crawl the orginal data from website by ruby using machanize, and dump the raw data to json.

 ***The link be used to scrape the data:*** https://courses.osu.edu/psc/csosuct/EMPLOYEE/PUB/c/COMMUNITY_ACCESS.CLASS_SEARCH.GBL